fmager/real-time/m0_introduction/s0_intro_to_computing.md

 [Pytorch](https://pytorch.org/)
 Has its own compiler from [2.0](https://pytorch.org/get-started/pytorch-2.0/).

-### *-Taichi
+### \*Taichi
 [taichi](https://www.taichi-lang.org/)

-### *-Halide
+### \*Halide
 [Halide](https://halide-lang.org/)

-### *-Futhark
+### \*Futhark
 [Futhark](https://futhark-lang.org/)

 ## The guide and languages
 As you can probably see in the column on the left... the guide will be using Rust from here on out.
 If you read the section on GPU programming, you will see there are no easy, one-size-fits-all, solutions.
 Thankfully, the guide has clear goals and limitations.
 To help you get familiar with new topics, we only need reasonable performance and for all the code to be runnable on most laptops.
 After all, it's not much fun playing around with things on someone else's computer.
 Most importantly, the setup process should be easy and not make you want to stress-eat the contents of your entire fridge when going through the installation process.
 As such the guide will mainly use Rust and wgpu.